RaVeR76/BubbleBobbleBonkers/README.md

 Also remember that Level One starts automatically when the page is reloaded so this is the reason why I start some switch cases from case 2.

 * **Test**
-Once I had sorted out some issues I had from above, the countDown worked really well at each level.
+Once I had sorted out some issues I had from above, the <b>countDown</b> worked really well at each level.
 I first had 60 in my HTML (time-left) span but every new level it displayed 60 then jumped to 40 or 30 depending on the level.
-I simply added -- to the span instead so it starts with these then counts down appropiately .... whilst its not pretty, it's much better than jumping from 60 everytime.
+I simply added two dashes, <b>--</b>, to the span instead so it starts with these then counts down appropiately .... whilst its not pretty, it's much better than jumping from 60 everytime.
 As the users play through the levels, the time is decreasing by 10 seconds each level so that tested perfectly.
 As I mentioned above I declared the countDown variable on the intro page because it would always be 60 on reload.

 * **Result**
 Really happy with how the game developed and me with it as I learned Javascript.
-The levels do get more difficult as the they increase.
+The levels do get more difficult as they increase.
-The first couple are really easy, with the next two relatively easy but level five is quite hard but completey doable :)
+The first couple are really easy, with the next two relatively easy but level five is quite hard but completey do-able :)
 There are five levels instead of the planned three so that's a nice added bonus for the user.

 * **Verdict**
-Levels get harder as you progress so that's the main design function I wanted.
+Levels get harder as you progress so that's the main design design concept I wanted.

 ### **Current Players High Score**